Altarya/Fo-E-PS-HTMLMap/README.md

 ### Icons
 Editing the icons was a bit trickier, basically if you enter a second class with a space in your class name that will be the icon which will be loaded as webp image from assets/icons/poi, for example if you have a class name set to "settlement rnp" the icon will be assets/icons/poi/rnp.webp!

-You can also modify other Leaflet ui things using this same format, you can of course find out what classes to modify using your browser's(or the bundled Electron's) webpage inspector(Inspect Element).
 ## Other Settings
 There are a few other settings with explanations in main.toml that you may want to disable/enable depending on your use case